-Years Ended December 31, 2008, 2009 and 2010 and Nine Months Ended September 30, 2010 and 2011 (unaudited)
+Years Ended December 31, 2009, 2010 and 2011

 (in thousands, except share and per share data, unless otherwise noted)

 1. Organization and Operations

 Brightcove Inc. (the Company) is a provider of cloud-based solutions for publishing and distributing professional digital media which enable its customers to publish and distribute video to Internet-connected devices quickly, easily and in a cost-effective manner.